nuvoice-ai/speech-translation-api/README.md

 The samples demonstrate how to translate an audio recording but the intended use-case of the API is real-time translation of live conversations.
 You can use the API to translate audio recordings but make sure to break the recording into "bite-sized chunks" (sentences) using Voice Activity Detection (VAD).

-If you want to hit the API from a browser or mobile client you won't be able to do that directly.
-You will need to run a tiny proxy server in your VPC.
+To hit the API from a browser or mobile client, you will need to run a tiny proxy server in your VPC.
 See [proxy.js](javascript/proxy.js) for how to do that.
 Your browser will make requests to your proxy and the proxy will route the request to the API.

 ## Tips

 - Use a Voice Activity Detection (VAD) library on the client to segment the audio signal before sending it over to the API.
 VAD libraries using Silero VAD algorithm can be found for the browser as well as mobile and server environments.
 - Capture audio signal at frequency of 16 kHz to avoid resampling it on the backend.

+## Troubleshooting Tips

+### Service Name could not be verified

+- Are you creating the endpoint in the **same** region where you asked to deploy the service?

+### curl hangs

+This is most likely due to misconfigured SG (security group).
+Please allow incoming traffic on port `8000` on the ENI (Elastic Network Interface) and outbound to all.
+Double-check the source of the SG on the ENI.
+If the source of the SG is another SG, then it will block all traffic that does not originate from the source SG.